borgesash/cp4i/README.md

   	oc get APIConnectCluster apim-demo -n cp4i-apic -o jsonpath='{.status.phase}';echo

   d.
-Wait Until You get a response like this:
+Note this will take almost 30 minutes, so be patient, and at the end you should get a response like this:
       `Running`

 6. In the platform Navigator, you will now see an instance of API Management running.